-Yes, the report is prepared and displayed on your screen straight away after the payment.
+Yes, the report will be prepared straight away after the payment.
+Usually it’s ready to be displayed on your screen in less than 30 seconds.
 The system will also send you an email with the link to the report so that you keep access to it.

-The best thing to do in this case is to report the incident to the police.
+The best thing to do in this case is to report it to the police.
 Personal details of individual registered persons are not available to the general public due to the NZ privacy law regulations.

-If there is indeed no outstanding debt, the seller should contact their finance company and tell them to remove the security interest from the register.
+If there is indeed no outstanding debt, the seller should contact their finance company and tell them to release the security interest.
 It’s the responsibility of the finance company to do so.
 Once it has been done, you can do a full recheck using the link in your report.
 It’s best not to rely on the seller’s words alone.

 The amount of money owed is confidential information, so it’s not available in the report.
 Our sample report shows how the Money Owing section generally looks like.

-The odometer readings do get mistyped by the WOF agents quite often, and in most cases these mistypes are obvious and harmless.
-If you’d like to correct a wrong reading anyway, you may be able to do so.
+The odometer readings do get mistyped by WOF agents quite often, but in most cases these errors are obvious and not alarming to potential buyers.

-If the above can’t be done for some reason, you can also contact the NZTA directly and explain the situation.
+If the above can’t be done, you can contact the NZTA directly and discuss your situation with them.

-Once the reading has been corrected on the register, new reports purchased after that moment will show the updated information.
+Once the reading has been corrected on the register, new reports purchased afterwards will show the updated information.

 If you have a specific list of vehicles you’d like to check, you can use our ownership check service.